 I work with clients to find solutions from within themselves and that emerge from the body, not just the mind.
 Often, we have the solutions within ourselves but are unable to use those solutions as a result of overwhelming life circumstances, strong emotions, limiting beliefs, and trauma.
-I use a DBT, trauma-informed body-oriented and attachment approach with clients to help them better access those solutions and live life more fully in the present moment.
+I use a trauma-informed, body-oriented, attachment-based, and DBT approach with clients to help them better access those solutions and live life more fully in the present moment.
 As a result of my personal experience and the work I do with clients I carry a deeply held belief that healing is possible.

 - Sensorimotor Psychotherapy